BrianEnigma/3D-Mr_Vegetable_Head/README.md

 No fruit or vegetables were wasted in the design and photographing of this kit.
 Everything was eventually eaten.

+##Parts

+- **Pegs** :: There are 10mm, 20mm, and 30mm pegs.
+These are sharp on one
+  end (the end that pierces the plant matter).
+The other end mates with certain parts that require the assistance of pegs (eyes, shoes).
+- **Eyes** :: This is a basic set of eyes.
+There is an all-in-one single color print version (eyes-singlecolor.stl).
+If you have a DualStruder, you can merge eyes-twocolor-white.stl with eyes-twocolor-pupils.stl.
+Or if you have no dualstruder but have different colors of filament, you can just print the whites and pupils (in this case, you'll have to move the pupils down onto the print floor) and snap them together.
+- **Arms** :: Two variations, one vaguely left-ish and one vaguely right-ish.
+- **Shoes** :: Everyone needs something to stand on.

 ##A Call to Arms!

 Please help make additional Mr. Vegetable Head parts.
 My artistic skill